“Food is symbolic of love when words are inadequate.” —Alan D. Wolfelt

 “I would prepare a bunch of different foods that our favourites and also that reflect our special moments”

 Well, there you have it folks.
-The 7 critical themes that I have arrived at shedding light on the individual nutrition-oriented females perspective on what a romantic meal means.
+The 7 critical themes that I have arrived at shedding light on the individual nutrition-oriented perspective on what a romantic meal means.
 I think it is safe to say that whether your special someone is a dietitian or not, there are certainly some valuable insights to be gleaned from today’s article.

 Andy De Santis RD MPH